thirdtruck/sweet-turnips/JOURNAL.md

 Okay, refactoring towards general methods seems to have been the simpler approach.
 No need to use macros unless I actually need them.
 Might come up later if I end up craving for a sprite-defining DSL.

 That said, I still don't like how sprite modifiers are handled right now.
 Let's see if we can improve on that.

+Phew!
+That was a lot of refactoring but I like how handling feels now.
+More ergonomic.